Virtual machine: History

-Both system virtual machines and process virtual machines date to the 1960s and continue to be areas of active development.
+Both system virtual machines and process virtual machines date to the 1960s and remain areas of active development.

 System virtual machines grew out of time-sharing, as notably implemented in the Compatible Time-Sharing System (CTSS).
 Time-sharing allowed multiple users to use a computer concurrently: each program appeared to have full access to the machine, but only one program was executed at the time, with the system switching between programs in time slices, saving and restoring state each time.
 This evolved into virtual machines, notably via IBM's research systems: the M44/44X, which used partial virtualization, and the CP-40 and SIMMON, which used full virtualization, and were early examples of hypervisors.
 The first widely available virtual machine architecture was the CP-67/CMS (see History of CP/CMS for details).
 An important distinction was between using multiple virtual machines on one host system for time-sharing, as in M44/44X and CP-40, and using one virtual machine on a host system for prototyping, as in SIMMON.
 Emulators, with hardware emulation of earlier systems for compatibility, date back to the IBM System/360 in 1963, while the software emulation (then-called "simulation") predates it.